henley-regatta/get_iplayer-docker/README.md

+# Notes for my modified version:

+  - Merged with `get_iplayer-docker-base` to force *arm64v8* architecture.
+Probably not a great idea size-wise.
+  - Add additional volume to support different output path for Radio shows (remember to update the **options** file to support this too)

 # get_iplayer on Docker

 Disappointed with the current availability of get_iplayer in docker, I created an auto-updating docker container, complete with the webgui.